Olympus E-PL9 Review

 Like its predecessor, the Olympus PL9 achieves its affordable pricetag in part by foregoing a more sophisticated hybrid autofocus system in favor of a more traditional contrast detection-based system.
 The PL9's AF system does, however, offer a whopping 121 autofocus points covering most of the image frame, a significant step up from the 81 points of its predecessor.
 You can, of course, focus manually, and you'll now find that in addition to the manual focus-friendly live view magnification function's existing 5x, 7x, 10x and 14x zoom levels, there's now a 3x zoom level.

-Just as in the earlier camera, the PL9 includes a five-axis sensor shift image stabilization system which banishes blur from shaky hands.
+Just as in the earlier camera, the PL9 includes a three-axis sensor shift image stabilization system which banishes blur from shaky hands.
 And also just as before, the movie mode allows sensor-shift stabilization to be supplemented with electronic stabilization.

 4K video, a choice of frame-rate and even slow-mo / time-lapse